Kevin Webster: Reception

-Le Vell was nominated in the category of "Best Actor" at the 2011 British Soap Awards.
-Daniel Kilkelly from Digital Spy put the scene where Kevin "forgets" that he has a deceased son (where he says that "it must be hard burying one of your kids") on his list of 11 "blunders" in soap operas, calling it a "a humiliating script error" that viewers immediately noticed.
+Le Vell was nominated for the 2011 British Soap Award for "Best Actor".
+Daniel Kilkelly from Digital Spy put the scene where Kevin "forgets" that he has a deceased son (where he says that "it must be hard burying one of your kids") on his list of 11 "blunders" in soap operas, calling it "a humiliating script error" that viewers immediately noticed.